Debt Collection, Credit Reports and Skip Tracing in Israel, the Palestinian Authority (Palestine) and Around the Globe

 1. A lawyer in Israel is a licensed professional whose professional conduct is completely overseen by the Israel Law Bar Association and thus must act in accordance with strict professional codes and guidelines.
 When someone in a foreign country handles your money it is most helpful for your own peace of mind to have a professional whose conduct is overseen by a supevisory organization.
 Debt recovery agencies in Israel are not supervised and have somewhat of a negative reputation.
 If a problem arises with a collection agency which is not a law firm the creditor/client can find that he has no one to turn to.

 2. Another important benefit of using an experienced debt collection lawyer is that a lawyer in Israel is always personally liable for any money relating to his work.
-A law firm can never be a "Limited" company in Israel and thus can never file for bankruptcy.
+A law firm can never be a "Limited" company in Israel and thus can never file for bankruptcy or become insolvent.

 4. Debt collection in each country has its own particular set of laws and regulations.
 It is therefore vital that the debt collector conduct the collecting process according to these rules and regulations.
 Collectors who are not lawyers in Israel sometimes harm their case by behaving in a manner inconsistent with those laws and/or regulations.